What is the Pink Tax?

 Is the U.S. Government Currently Doing Anything About the Pink Tax?

-In July 2016, a bill entitled “The Pink Tax Repeal Act” (H.R.
-5686) was introduced in the 114th Congress.
+In July 2016, a bill entitled “The Pink Tax Repeal Act” (H.R.5686) was introduced in the 114th Congress.
 The proposed legislation sought to outlaw the Pink Tax nationwide on both consumer goods and services.
 In December 2016 a bi-partisan congressional committee published a detailed report condemning the Pink Tax.
-However, the following year Congress allowed the legislation to die on the vine.
+However, the 114th Congress allowed H.R.5686 to die on the vine.
+The Pink Tax Repeal Act bill was reintroduced into the 115th Congress in April 2018 (as H.R.5464) but once again it died on the vine with no progress made beyond its introduction and referral on the same day to the House Committee on Energy and Commerce.

 Why Does Believe That Federal Legislation Prohibiting Gender-Based Pricing Nationwide Should Be Limited to Services and Not Encompass Goods?